curtcox/Viewer/README.md

 ./doctor    # verify your environment
-./run       # start the development server on http://localhost:5000 ./test      # run the full test suite (pytest + Gauge specs) python run_coverage.py --xml --html  # run tests with coverage reports (optional)
+./run       # start the development server on http://localhost:5000 ./test      # run the full test suite (pytest + Gauge specs) ./test-unit  # run only the pytest suite (add --coverage for coverage reports) ./test-gauge # run only the Gauge specs python run_coverage.py --xml --html  # run tests with coverage reports (optional)
 ```